-US Government Calls for Revitalizing American PCB Manufacturing
+US Government Calls for Revitalizing American PCB Production and Manufacturing

 Unless you’ve been designing while living under a rock, you’ve noticed how hard it has become to find reliable sources of semiconductors.
 While companies deal with the fallout from massive consumer demand by implementing just-in-case sourcing strategies, the semiconductor industry is responding with new investment in semiconductor fabs.
 While some companies like United Microelectronics are investing billions in additional capacity overseas, Intel has dominated the news cycle with its landmark $20 billion investment to build two new factories in Ohio.